spyrgalaz/DNN/README.md

-## Project 1 : Using Neural Network to predict Loss of Ignition (LOI)
+## Project 1 : Using Neural Network to predict Loss of Ignition (LOI) in Rotary Kiln
+Create a tool that estimates LOI ( together with reactivity is a characteristic of how fast a material reacts) from Chemical Composition, Fuel Consumptions of P.C. & lpg, Feed Rate.TensorFlow with TensorBoard are used.
 ## Header 2
 ### Header 3